1977 Arizona armored car robbery: Executions

-After his lawyers tried multiple appeals for the death sentence to be commuted to life due to the fact that the time he had spent waiting on death row had made him insane; all of which were denied, the State of Arizona administered a lethal injection to Michael Poland on June 16, 1999.
+After his lawyers tried multiple appeals for the death sentence to be commuted to life because the time he had spent waiting on death row had made him insane, all of which were denied, the State of Arizona administered a lethal injection to Michael Poland on June 16, 1999.

 He requested, for his last meal: three fried eggs sunny side up; four slices of bacon, an order of hash browns, two slices of whole wheat toast with two pats of real butter, two individual serving size boxes of Raisin Bran cereal, two cartons of milk, and two cups of Tasters Choice coffee.

 In the execution chamber, Michael raised his head several times to look at the window into the witness chamber as his death warrant was being read.
-The last words he mouthed to two of his sons and a daughter-in-law who witnessed the execution were simply "I love you".
+The last words he mouthed to two of his sons and a daughter-in-law who witnessed the execution were simply, "I love you."

 The lethal injection procedure for Michael Poland was carried out at 3:12 p.m.
-During that time Poland's chest heaved several times as the lethal dose of medications began flowing.
+Poland's chest heaved several times during that time as the lethal dose of medications began flowing.
 He puffed out his cheeks twice before being declared dead at 3:14 p.m.